iZettle/api-documentation/finance-api/user-guides/fetch-purchase-information-for-card-transactions.md

 2. In the response, search for the value of `originatingTransactionUuid` of the transactions that you saved in [Step 1: Find the card transaction UUID](#step-1-find-the-card-transaction-uuid).

-    In the following example response that returns purchase information from 6 April, 2021 to 7 April, 2021, search for `originatingTransactionUuid` as `aefbced2-9728-11eb-aa46-1cae508bb7b5`.
+    In the following example response that returns purchase information from 6 April, 2021 to 7 April, 2021, search for `aefbced2-9728-11eb-aa46-1cae508bb7b5` that is the value of `originatingTransactionUuid`.

     ```json
     {